VPN Review: HideMyAssPosted June 9, 2018, 3:53 p.m. by Jonathan

 It’s not the most budget-friendly VPN client available, and you can probably find some providers that offer more features for those prices.

 They also don’t accept Bitcoin as a payment system, which some other clients do.
-The ability to pay for VPN services anonymously is essential to some users, so it’s unfortunate this one doesn’t give you that option.
+The ability to pay for VPN services anonymously is essential to some users, so, unfortunately, this one doesn’t give you that option.

 Available payment methods are debit/credit card, Union Pay, PayPal, and wire transfer.